vibe-io/cdk-extensions/API.md

 public configureSubnet(subnet: PrivateSubnet): void
 ```

-Configures subnet with the gateway.

-Don't call this directly, the VPC will call it automatically.
+Configures subnet with the gateway  Don't call this directly, the VPC will call it automatically.

 ###### `subnet`<sup>Required</sup> <a name="subnet" id="cdk-extensions.ec2.TransitGatewayNatProvider.configureSubnet.parameter.subnet"></a>